griquelme/tidyms/docs/glossary.rst

         is usually represented as a chromatographic peak.

     feature correspondence
         The process of match features extracted in different samples.
-In LC-MS, due to difference in m/z and rt in different samples, this is a critical step before performing any kind of statistical comparison.
-(LC-MS alignment in theory and practice: a comprehensive algorithmic review)

     feature descriptor
         A series of characteristics of a feature.
-In the case of a chromatographic peak, a feature can be described as a combination of retention time, m/z and area.
+In the case of a chromatographic peak, feature descriptors can be peak area, retention time, mean m/z among, others.

     feature detection
         The process of finding a feature in a data set.
 Once a feature is detected it can be extracted into a feature descriptor.
 In LC-MS the feature detection procedure involves the detection of chromatographic peaks and extraction into rt, m/z and area information.

+    feature table
+        The table obtained after feature extraction, where each row is a feature detected in a sample and each column is a descriptor.

     filtration
         A data curation step where samples or features are removed according